LeoDog896/svelte-mathquill/README.md

 ## Usage

-MathQuill is legacy, so using it can be tricky -- by wrapping around the CDN scripts, we can make it easier to use.
+MathQuill uses legacy bundling, so using it can be tricky -- by wrapping around the CDN scripts, we can make it easier to use.
+The source code for the setup injection is [here](https://github.com/LeoDog896/svelte-mathquill/blob/main/src/lib/MathQuillSetup.svelte), in case you want to modify the imported scripts yourself or get the URLs for a service worker implementation.

+In general, it depends on jQuery.js, and both mathquill.js and mathquill.css

 Add this to your `+layout.svelte` or any wrapper file where you use MathQuill: